slowcyclist/auto-enter-pin/README.md

 * If your phone gets stollen, the thief will eventually on/off the phone to disconnect it from the carrier.
-With this auto-reconnection you can still contact the phone and, if you have a script that whatches for specific sms messages, you can do whatever you have planned _in advance_ for such event (erase data, get the gps coordinates...).
+With this auto-reconnection you can still contact the phone and, if you have a script that watches for specific sms messages, you can do whatever you have planned _in advance_ for such event (erase data, get the gps coordinates...).
 OTOH, if the phone is flashed or factory-reset...

 * In dual SIM phones, controlling which SIM comes up first [may have some importance for Bluethooth pairing](https://together.jolla.com/question/168601/dual-sim-choose-sim-for-bluetooth-hfp-connection/).